 No one knows bridal fashion better than Monique Lhullier, so who better to design an engagement ring?
 With a diamond center stone flanked by diamond side stones and a platinum band completely encrusted with micropavé diamonds, the ring is very much inspired by her distinctive couture pieces.

-De Beers The Promise 18 Interweaving Rose Gold Diamond Ring
+Most Unexpected: De Beers The Promise 18 Interweaving Rose Gold Diamond Ring

 Timeless sophistication, but make it modern.
 This contemporary design is comprised of two bands interlocking to create one unified band—there's that matrimonial symbolism again.
 A diamond center stone sits on the two joined bands of smooth and pavé encrusted textures, set in 18k rose gold.

 For a Hint of Whimsy: Forevermark Integre Cascade Engagement Ring